Measurement-induced phase transitions in sparse nonlocal scramblers: Models

 In the \pwrk family, this degree of nonlocality is controlled by the parameter $k \leq \log_2 N$, which determines the distance of the longest-range interactions $d_{\mathrm{max}} = \magn{i-j}_{\mathrm{max}} = 2^{k-1}$.
 Thus, \pwrk circuits with $k \sim O(1)$ consist only of short-range couplings which restrict the spread of quantum information \cite{lieb1972finite,hastings2006spectral} and therefore generate only slow information scrambling.
 By contrast, circuits with $k \sim \log_2 N$ consist of highly nonlocal interactions that span the entire system and are known to rapidly scramble quantum information \cite{bentsen2019fast,bentsen2019treelike,hashizume2021deterministic}.
 The nonlocality parameter $k$ therefore provides a convenient means by which to interpolate between the local and nonlocal limits of the \pwrk family.

 These two extreme cases can be compared to two prototypical scrambling circuits known to exhibit measurement-induced transitions and that have been studied extensively in existing literature.
 For local interactions $k \sim O(1)$ we compare to a random 1+1D nearest-neighbor (NN) circuit \cite{gullans2020dynamical} in which the scrambling of quantum information is highly restricted by local Lieb-Robinson bounds \cite{lieb1972finite,hastings2006spectral,bentsen2019fast}.
-For highly nonlocal interactions $k \sim \log_2 N$ we compare to a random all-to-all (AA) circuit in which qubits interact pairwise at random without regard to their spatial location \cite{gullans2020dynamical,nahum2020measurement}.
+As we increase the parameter $k$, additional long-range interactions are switched on, leading to a quasi-one-dimensional system of $k$-dimensional hypercubes which locally scramble quantum information (see Appendix \ref{app:pwrkdimensionality}).
+For maximally nonlocal interactions $k \sim \log_2 N$ the entire system is a single $k$-dimensional hypercube (along with some additional couplings) which we expect to achieve fast scrambling dynamics.
+As such, we compare the maximally nonlocal case to a random all-to-all (AA) circuit in which qubits interact pairwise at random without regard to their spatial location \cite{gullans2020dynamical,nahum2020measurement}.
 These maximally nonlocal AA models were first proposed by Sekino and Susskind \cite{sekino2008fast} as prototypical examples of \emph{fast scramblers}, systems which scramble quantum information at the fastest rate allowed by quantum mechanics.

 In the remainder of this paper, we study the entanglement properties of these monitored \pwrk circuits as a function of measurement rate $p$ and nonlocality $k$ using a combination of analytical and numerical methods.
 We consider two types of gates $Q_{ij}$ in this paper.
 In Sec. \ref{sec:percolation} we take $Q_{ij}$ to be Haar-random unitary gates acting between pairs of qudits with Hilbert space dimension $q$, which maps to a classical bond percolation problem on a degree-4 network in the limit $q \rightarrow \infty$.
 In Secs. \ref{sec:entanglement} - \ref{sec:qecc} we take $Q_{ij} = \cz_{ij} H_i H_j$, where $\cz_{ij} = \cz_{ji}$ is the controlled-$Z$ gate on qubits $i,j$ and $H_i,P_i$ are the Hadamard and Phase gates on qubit $i$, respectively.
 In this case the entire circuit is composed of Clifford gates and can therefore be efficiently simulated on a classical computer \cite{gottesman1998heisenberg,aaronson2004improved}.
-In each of these cases we find that the critical measurement rate $p_c$ significantly improves with $k$, indicating that nonlocal interactions substantially improve a deterministic quantum circuit's ability to withstand local measurements by leveraging nonlocal scrambling interactions.